-Having said that, if I am delivering training, travelling, facilitating a meeting, in session with another client, taking a break or on leave, then I might not be able to respond straight away to a call or a message, so I would appreciate your patience – but I will usually respond by the next working day.
+If I am delivering training, travelling, facilitating a meeting, in session with another client, taking a break or on leave, then I might not be able to respond straight away to a call or a message, so I would appreciate your patience – but I will usually respond by the next working day.

 If we are currently working together, I will have made you aware of any lengthy absences coming up.

 If you need to cancel an appointment, are suddenly taken ill or indisposed in some other way and unable to make our next session or respond to my messages, how will I know?

 If I’m in a position to contact you myself, I will.
 If not, then I have an arrangement with a colleague who will contact you instead.

 I will endeavour to be in touch well ahead of your next session but, of course, it is not outside the realm of possibility that the timing of whatever has happened might not make this possible.

 What if I have to cancel an appointment?

 We will cover this in our contract.
 Usually if you give me more than 24 hours’ notice there will be no charge but less than this means you will be liable to pay the full session fee.